On the connectedness of the space of codimension one foliations on a closed 3-manifold: Flexibility of malleable foliations

 In particular, taut foliations are malleable.
-Recall that on a \emph{closed} $3$-manifold, only torus leaves can fail to meet a closed transversal, and that we referred to such problematic leaves as \emph{Novikov tori} of the foliation.
+Recall that on a \emph{closed} $3$-manifold, only torus leaves can fail to meet a closed transversal (cf. \cite{No,Go}), and that we referred to such problematic leaves as \emph{Novikov tori} of the foliation (cf. ``Reduction to the malleable case'' in the Introduction).
 Thus, a foliation on a \emph{closed} $3$-manifold is malleable if all its Novikov tori are torus leaves of (simple) Schweitzer foliations.

-There is a natural correspondence between malleable foliations on the one hand and, on the other hand, taut almost integrable plane fields together with an additional piece of data, namely, for each ball of the associated bunch $B$, a transverse arc connecting the poles in $M \setminus \Int B$ (cf. Fig. \ref{f:tunnel}):
+There is a natural correspondence between malleable foliations on the one hand and, on the other hand, taut almost integrable plane fields together with an additional piece of data, namely, for each ball of the associated collection $B$, a transverse arc connecting the poles in $M \setminus \Int B$ (cf. Fig. \ref{f:tunnel}):